By default, payments are captured automatically without a delay, immediately after authorization of the payment request.

 success

-: indicates whether the capture request was successful.
-Possible values:- true: the capture request is valid (for example, the authorisation has not expired, and the balance is available) and has been submitted to the bank/third-party processor.
+: Indicates whether the capture request was successful.
+Possible values:- true: The capture request is valid (for example, the authorization has not expired, and the balance is available) and has been submitted to the bank/third-party processor.
 In most cases, this means that the funds will be transferred to your account.
 In rare cases the card scheme can still reject the capture, and you will receive a CAPTURE_FAILED webhook.

-- false: the capture request failed.
-The notification includes a
+- false: The capture request failed.
+The webhook event includes a

 reason